AryaShetty08/aryashetty08.github.io/_projects/PandNN.md

               <strong>Technology Components: MATLAB, Perceptron, Multilayered Perceptron</strong><br><br>

-                Worked with a team to make an implementation of the Perceptron and Multi-Layered Perceptron algorithms in MATLAB from scratch for faces and digits dataset.
+                Worked with a team to make an implementation of the Perceptron and Multi-Layered Perceptron algorithms in MATLAB from scratch for the faces and digits datasets.
                 "

 date: 2024-04-01